lxie88/Pvulgaris-RNA-Seq-DE-Pipeline/README.md

-Below is a revised example of a README you could use for your **CommonBean_DE_RNASeq_Pipeline**.
-It describes the overall workflow for analyzing RNA-seq data using Kallisto and Sleuth, focusing on two common bean genotypes under control and phosphorus stress conditions.
-Feel free to adjust any sections to align with your specific lab requirements, software versions, or naming conventions.

----

 # CommonBean_DE_RNASeq_Pipeline

 This repository contains a pipeline for conducting RNA-seq differential expression analysis on *Phaseolus vulgaris* (common bean) using [Kallisto](https://pachterlab.github.io/kallisto/) for quantification and [Sleuth](https://pachterlab.github.io/sleuth/) for differential expression analysis.
 It is designed to handle multiple genotypes and treatments.